-During the year ended December 31, 2021 the Company repurchased 9,199 shares of common stock, which includes shares received as of December 31, 2021 under the ASR on March 10, 2021 and shares received under the ASR on May 17, 2021, at an aggregate cost of \$797,838.
-As of December 31, 2021, there remained \$420,433 available under its current share repurchase authorization (which authorization was increased to \$595,433 in January 2022) .
+During the year ended December 31, 2022, the Company repurchased 6,795 shares of common stock at an aggregate cost of \$599,587.
+As of December 31, 2022, there remained \$195,847 available under its current share repurchase authorization.
 Shares repurchased in lieu of taxes are not included in the repurchase plan totals as they were approved in conjunction with the restricted share awards.

-15. Income Taxes
+12. Income Taxes

 The Company has deferred tax assets and liabilities that reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Deferred tax assets are subject to periodic recoverability assessments.
 Realization of the deferred tax assets, net of deferred tax liabilities is principally dependent upon achievement of projected future taxable income.
 Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more-likely-than-not that the Company will realize the benefits of these deductible differences.
-The Company has no valuation allowance at December 31, 2021 and 2020.
+The Company has no valuation allowance at December 31, 2022 and 2021.